 Yet, if I asked someone how many groups of 5 apples they could make from 5 apples, they would know to do 5 divided by 5 and end up with 1.
 Here, it seems like the person has a true understanding of the concept of division.

-This is just something that has been bothering me, and I was wondering if there was a logical explanation for it.
+I was wondering if this has a logical explanation.
 Is our knowledge understanding or memorization?
 Is one form of knowledge more advantageous than the other?
 Why do it look like we have both forms?
 Thank you!